zengf15/Netflix-Titles/Netflix.md

 ![](Netflix_files/figure-gfm/year-1.png)<!-- -->

 What are the most prolific countries?
 Below are the top 10.
+US is followed by India and UK.

 ``` r
 Top10 <- netflix_titles %>%